3-manifolds/Carillon/README.rst

 no bookkeeping.
 Knuth poses, as Exercise 16, the problem of how to use this observation to speed up the algortithm.

-The book includes answers to all exercises and, as one would expect, the solution of Exercise 16 is not correct.
-At the least, the published pseudocode is ambiguous, and it is not clear how to resolve the ambiguities to obtain an algorithm which works.
-This project can be viewed as an alternative solution of Exercise 16, based on the same ideas but implemented differently from the solution in the book.
+The book includes answers to all exercises and, not surprisingly, the pseudocode given as the solution of Exercise 16 is somehwat ambiguous.
+It is not clear how to resolve the ambiguities to obtain an algorithm which works.
+Presumably this is a pedagogical technique, intended to encourage a student to actually do the exercise.
+This project can be viewed as a solution of Exercise 16, based on the same ideas as the solution in the book but implemented differently.